Now Offering Shockwave Therapy

 • Having a history of warts

 You’re also more likely to get warts if you don’t wear protective footwear.
 Warts occur as a result of the human papillomavirus (HPV).
-HPV thrives in warm, damp conditions like locker rooms and saunas.
+HPV thrives in warm, damp conditions like locker rooms, pool sides, and saunas.
 You can significantly lower your risk of warts by wearing sandals or water shoes in public spaces.

 How are foot warts diagnosed?